 It is not imperative, for the elements with which Skechers takes issue, that the drawings in the continuation be exactly the same as the photographs of the parent.
 Daniels 144 F.3d 1456 ("The test for sufficiency of the written description is the same, whether for a design or a utility patent.
-This test has been expressed in various ways; for example, 'whether the disclosure of the application relied upon 'reasonably conveys to the artisan that the inventor had possession at that time of the later claimed subject matter.'" (quoting Ralston Purina Co. v.
-Far-Mar-Co, Inc., 356 F.2d 1570, 1575, 227 U.S.P.Q.
+This test has been expressed in various ways; for example, 'whether the disclosure of the application relied upon 'reasonably conveys to the artisan that the inventor had possession at that time of the later claimed subject matter." (quoting Ralston Purina Co. v.
+Far-Mar-Co, Inc., 772 F.2d 1570, 1575, 227 U.S.P.Q.
 177, 179 (Fed.Cir.1985))).
-We determine that the almost imperceptible differences asserted by Skechers with respect to the finally issued patent claim and the corresponding elements shown in the underlying parent photograph are essentially mechanical drawing inconsistency or due in part to the nature of the view itself.
+We determine that the almost imperceptible differences asserted by Skechers with respect to the finally issued patent claim and the corresponding elements shown in the underlying parent photograph are essentially mechanical drawing inconsistencies or due in part to the nature of the plan view itself.
 Compare Ex.
 1004, Fig. 19, with Ex.
 1001, Fig. 6.
-Viewing the design as a whole as depicted in all the figures together we are not persuaded that the design depicted in the original photographs does not fall within a range of reasonableness required for providing sufficient written description.
-Ex.
-1001, Figs. 1-6.
+Viewing the design as a whole as depicted in all the figures together we find the design depicted in the original photographs to fall within a range of reasonableness required for providing sufficient written description.
+Id.

-Moreover, Skechers's arguments discussed above rely in each case upon magnification of particular portions of the figures in both the '356 patent and the '576 parent application.
+Moreover, Skechers's arguments discussed above rely in each case upon magnification of particular portions of the figures in both the '772 patent and the '576 parent application.
 See Pet.
-26-32.
-The magnification and enhancement of the differences between certain elements in the photographs and drawings highlights, at least on the evidence in this case, an over-emphasis of fairly trivial inconsistencies of the claimed design relative to the photographs.
-Considering the shoe sole design as a whole, we determine, on these facts, that these differences are minor inconsistencies between the parent application and the claimed design depicted in the '356 patent.
+24-27.
+The magnification and enhancement of the differences between certain elements in the photographs and drawings highlights, at least on the evidence in this case, and is an over-emphasis of fairly trivial inconsistencies of the claimed design relative to the photographs.
+Considering the shoe sole design as a whole, we determine, on these facts, that these differences are minor inconsistencies between the parent application and the claimed design depicted in the '772 patent.
 The drawings are sufficiently consistent with the photographs, based on the evidence before us, to support our finding that the inventor had possession of the claimed design at the time of filing of the '576 application.
 See Ex Parte Asano, 201 USPQ (BNA) 315 (Nov.
-27, 1978) ("Mechanical")

-drawing errors and inconsistencies between the figures of the drawing, which do not preclude the overall understanding of the drawing as a whole are an insufficient basis for holding the design both indefinite and insufficiently disclosed under 35 USC 112.").
+27, 1978) ("Mechanical drawing errors and inconsistencies between the figures of the drawing, which do not preclude the overall understanding of the drawing as a whole are an insufficient basis for holding the design both indefinite and insufficiently disclosed under 35 USC 112.").
+Accordingly, we determine that the photographs of the parent '576 application reasonably convey to those skilled in the art that the inventor had possession of the claimed design as shown in the '772 patent.
+See Ariad Pharms., 598 F.3d at 1351.